evereux/flicket/README.md

 To add an additional local:

 * Edit `SUPPORTED_LANGUAGES` in `config.py` and add an additional entry to the dictionary.
-For example `{'en': 'English', 'fr': 'Francais', 'de': 'German'}
+For example: `{'en': 'English', 'fr': 'Francais', 'de': 'German'}

 *  Whilst in the project root directory you now need to initialise the new language to generate a template file for it. `pybabel init -i messages.pot -d application\translations -l de`